What causes scars?

 Scars form when the deep layer of the skin, called the dermis, is damaged.
 When you have a wound, the body responds by creating collagen fibres to mend the damage.
 This isn’t produced in a uniform manner, and so can appear differently to our “classic” smooth skin.
 As a result, the skin produced from a wound, has a different texture and quality than its surrounding tissue.

 Scars can change in severity.
 Some scars can be pale and smooth, others can be pitted or raised and keloid.
 There is no reason as to why scars vary in severity, but treatment is available to reduce or remove scars.

-For heavy scarring, we would recommend undergoing a course of CO2 laser treatment which can resurface the skin.
-At Health & Aesthetics our CO2 laser uses a matrix of light points which vary in intensity and is perfect for those with deep scars.
+For heavy scarring, we would recommend undergoing a course of Alma Hybrid laser treatment which can resurface the skin.
+At Health & Aesthetics, our combination CO2 laser uses a matrix of light points that vary in intensity and is perfect for those with deep scars.

-When looking to improve the skins quality, promote healing and a healthy collagen production, using Skinade is vital.
+When looking to improve the skin’s quality, promote healing, and healthy collagen production, using Skinade is vital.
 We recommend all of our patients to consider using Skinade which is clinically proven to increase the body’s production of collagen and improve skin health.
 When used prior to and after treatment for scarring, this will help to improve recovery time and results.

 Treatment for Stretch Marks

-Stretch marks develop due to pregnancy, weight gain and growth.
+Stretch marks develop due to pregnancy, weight gain, and growth.
 They can be treated by a variety of methods.
-These include the SkinPen (micro-needling) treatment or the iPixel Erbium laser.
-These will all result in the stretch mark looking flatter, tighter and better.
+These include the Secret RF (radiofrequency micro-needling) treatment or Profhilo Body.
+These will all result in the stretch mark looking flatter, tighter, and better.
 The stretch marks cannot be completely removed but will be dramatically improved through treatment.

 Treating Keloid Scars